barrwani/barrwani.github.io/_projects/(1) Parkour Demo.md

 }
 ```

+The interpolation stops the moment the player is facing the jump direction within a small tolerance.
+Usually, the player will be facing that direction to some extent, so the result tends to be a smooth but noticeable adjustment.

-Taking into account that the camera interpolation would continue even if the player moved their mouse, I added the following to the `Look()` function:
+Taking into account that the camera interpolation would play through even if the player moved their mouse, something especially noticeable for large camera adjustments, I added the following to the `Look()` function:
 ```cpp
 	if (Controller != nullptr)
 	{